geoffkeeling/geoffkeeling.github.io/_pages/Career Advice.md

 <h2 id="section-6">6.
 Getting Promoted</h2>

 My advice on promotion speaks mostly to industry roles.
 For context, I joined Google as an L4 Bioethicist on a Trust and Safety ladder and switched to Research Scientist after 18 months.
 When I became a Research Scientist, I was promoted from Research Scientist (L4) to Senior Research Scientist (L5) within 10 months, and then promoted to Staff Research Scientist (L6) 18 months after that.
 Hence I ended up as a Staff Research Scientist at age 30, which is rare but not unheard of at a company like Google.
-It took a while to get a clear sense of what’s involved in promotions, but once I was on the ladder I managed to advance fairly quickly.
+It took a while to get a clear sense of what’s involved in promotions, but once I was on the right ladder I managed to advance fairly quickly.

 <h3 id="section-6.1">6.1.
 Impact</h3>